Last updated on April 9th, 2025 at 10:26 am

 16th Avenue Tiled Steps

-• Location: Moraga St between 15th and 16th Avenue
+- Location: Moraga Street between 15th and 16th Avenue

-• How to get here: Muni route 28 runs the length of 19th ave.
-Get off at Lawton and walk up to the steps.
+- How to get here: Muni route 28 runs the length of 19th Ave.
+Get off at Lawton Street and walk up to the steps.

 Hidden Garden Steps

-Located in the same area, although not as popular are the Hidden Garden Steps.
-The mosaic tiles of this staircase are garden-themed and include a long salamander, butterflies, and beautiful flowers.
+Located in the same area, although not as popular as the Moraga stairs, are the Hidden Garden Steps.
+The mosaic design of this staircase showcases a garden theme and includes a long salamander, butterflies, and beautiful flowers.

 As above, do not leave any valuables in your car and respect the neighbors who created this beautiful urban artwork!

-• Location: 16th Ave in between Kirkham and Lawton
+- Location: 16th Ave. in between Kirkham Street and Lawton Street

 Things to do Near 16th Ave & Garden Street Steps

-One of the great things about these two staircases is that they’re close to other activities in San Francisco.
-They’re only a couple of blocks away from delicious restaurants on Irving and Judah in the Inner Sunset.
-One of my favorite coffee shops, Home Coffee Roasters, is on nearby Noriega St. I highly recommend stopping in there for a matcha or Rainbow latte.
+One of the great things about these two staircases is that they’re close to other fun things to do in San Francisco.
+They’re only a few blocks from delicious restaurants on Irving and Judah in the Inner Sunset.
+One of my favorite coffee shops, Home Coffee Roasters, is on nearby Noriega St. I highly recommend stopping there for a matcha (one of the best matcha lattes in San Francisco).

-Don’t forget to check out Grandview park for amazing views of San Francisco.
+Don’t forget to check out Grandview Park at the top of the hill for amazing views of San Francisco.

-If I were to visit both of these staircases in one day, I’d start by walking up the Hidden Garden Steps, then head up to Grandview Park and from there head down 16th Avenue Tiled Steps, turning back to look at the mosaics at each landing.
+To create a stairway walk out of both sets of steps, start by walking up the Hidden Garden Steps.
+Continue to Grandview Park, and from there, head down 16th Ave Steps, turning back to look at the mosaics at each landing.

-If you start with 16th Avenue Tiled Steps, then head up to Grandview park, and instead of walking down Hidden Garden Steps, walk down the 15th avenue Staircase and turn left.
-This puts you in position to walk back up via the Hidden Garden Steps and loop back to your car.
+If you start with 16th Avenue Steps, head up to Grandview park, and instead of walking down Hidden Garden Steps, walk down the 15th Avenue staircase (not much to see there) and turn left.
+This puts you in a position to walk back up via the Hidden Garden Steps and loop back to your car.

 Lincoln Park Steps

 If you’re after some good photos here, go early in the day.
-Once the sun is high, it’s difficult to capture the vibrant colors of the mosaic tiles.
+Once the sun is high, capturing the mosaic tiles’ vibrant colors is difficult.
 However, if it’s a foggy day, you’ll be able to have a great view of them!

 Things to do Near Lincoln Street Steps